At a glance

 - Write in different styles for different reasons and types of readers

 Learn more about how reading and writing skills develop at different ages.
 Find modern classics to encourage your child to read, and explore fun ways to help your child become more enthusiastic about writing.
 Download graphic organizers to help with writing, and learn how to help your child break a writing assignment into chunks.

 Skills to get ready for grade 8: Mathematics

 To be ready for eighth-grade math, seventh graders learn abstract math concepts.
 They use graphs and tables to solve problems that involve both positive and negative numbers.
 They also begin to learn more about geometry and proportional relationships and how they can use this knowledge in the real world.
 For example, your child may learn to figure out the height of a tree by measuring the length of its shadow.

 Seventh graders do activities like these to prepare for eighth-grade math:

 The skills students learned in seventh grade aren’t easy, especially in math.
-Kids who have trouble with executive functioning may have some trouble keeping up with classmates this year.
+Kids who have trouble with may have some trouble keeping up with classmates this year.

 You can help by working with your child on reading comprehension and math skills at home.
 Show your child how to analyze information by reading the news together and finding stories that are or aren’t backed up with reliable facts and sources.
 You can also sneak math practice into everyday life, using life skills like cooking or fun activities like board games.